Kalispell Fire Department

 In trauma events, the golden hour is the historic benchmark applied to victims with significant critical traumatic injuries.
 The golden hour reflects the concept that survivability decreases significantly if the patient isn’t in the operating room within one hour of receiving a critical traumatic injury.
 The proper placement and staffing of well trained and equipped personnel is crucial for positive outcomes regarding emergencies.

-All of our Firefighters are Emergency Medical Technicians from Basic certification to Paramedic certification.
+All of our Firefighters are Advanced Emergency Medical Technicians with most holding Paramedic level certification.
 We provide a fire based transporting Advanced Life Support Ambulance service to the Flathead Valley and surrounding communities.

 FIRE STATIONS AND LOCATIONS

 Station 61, which was originally constructed in 1979, is located at 312 1st Ave.
 East in downtown Kalispell.
 Currently, Station 61 houses Medic 621, Engine 631, engine 631 Reserve, HazMat Trailer 671, Type 6 Engine 681 and various administrative vehicles.
 This station also houses the administrative offices for the Kalispell Fire Department.

 This station was recently remodeled and provided with an efficiency upgrade with the assistance of Federal Fire Station Grant monies.

 Station 62 constructed in 2006 is located at 255 Old Reserve Drive in Kalispell.
 Currently Station 62 houses Ladder 642, Engine 632, Type 6 Engine 682, Medic 622, Fire Tender 692, Technical Rescue Trailer 673 and a Medic Reserve apparatus.
 This station also houses a satellite office for the Kalispell Police Department and a training room that is available to the surrounding communities.